Loneliness Following Bereavement: What to Expect

 Acknowledging the emotional traumas following bereavement is better than pushing them to one side.
 Talking to a good friend or family member could help you to come to terms with your loss.

 Try very hard to look at the bigger picture.
 Ask yourself what your partner would want you to do now.
 If this difficult time has come when there are festivities or anniversaries in sight, you should do your best to get involved.
-For me, spending time with close friends my partner and I had enjoyed being with as a couple was a positive step.
-They wanted to support me at this time and were glad to remember the good times shared together.
+For me, spending time with close friends that my partner and I had enjoyed being with as a couple, was a positive step.
+They wanted to support me and my family at this time and were glad to remember the good times shared together.